Can a Psychiatrist Help with Sleep Problems or Insomnia?

 What are Sleep Problems and Insomnia?

 Sleep problems, broadly speaking, refer to any disruption in your normal sleep patterns.
 This can manifest in various ways, such as difficulty falling asleep, staying asleep, or experiencing non-restorative sleep.
-Insomnia is a specific type of sleep problem characterized by persistent difficulties with sleep initiation, duration, or quality, despite adequate opportunity for sleep.
-When these issues occur regularly and affect your daytime functioning, they are often considered a sleep disorder.
+Insomnia disorder is defined as difficulty initiating or maintaining sleep, or experiencing non-restorative sleep, at least three nights per week for at least three months, despite adequate opportunity and conditions for sleep.
+When these issues occur regularly and affect your daytime functioning, this is a key indicator that you should be seeking professional treatment.
 It's not just about feeling tired; it can affect your mood, concentration, and overall health.

 Common Causes of Sleep Problems